Praqma/OctoCopDD/README.md

 * Try reaching those services using the IP addresses and the dns names from an external computer.
 That external computer needs to have it's DNS resolv.conf file pointing to this server.

 Also:
-* OCDD comes with sample application suite which includes a (mandatory) DNS, and a network-toolkit, helpful in troubleshooting.
+* OCDD comes with a small docker-compose application suite which includes a (mandatory) DNS, C-Advisor and a network-multitool container - helpful in troubleshooting.
-* Whenever the application suites / containers change on the dockerhost, simply run "./ocdd" again.
+* Whenever the application suites / containers change on the dockerhost, simply run "./ocdd.sh" again.

 Run some docker containers on the host and then run `ocdd.sh` .
 There is no need to expose any ports of the docker containers.
 Though you are allowed to use `-P` ( or even `-p port:port` ) in the docker run command to expose the container ports on the host.
 These ports do not matter at all and OCDD does not consider them.
 The magic is in the iptables rules, not the exposed ports of the containers.